WLAN-Pi/wlanpi-chat-bot/README.md

 # Notes

-1. Without a bot key configured, the service will not currently start.
+1. Without a Telegram bot key configured, the service will not currently start.
 2. The start-up message from the WLAN Pi is not seen the first time that the bot service is run (as the chat ID has not yet been derived).
 This is a one-time issue.
 3. Logging levels are "info" by default and logging is sent to syslog